 Similarly, most computer networks consist of stateless transactions, in which the state of the session can be lost without impacting the transaction itself.
 A stateful transaction is a different story.
 It requires that the state of the session be maintained with resilience, so data is not lost when failures inevitably occur.

 To ensure stateful transactions in a 5G world, one needs a database with exceptional elasticity and resilience.
 The majority of industry databases use eventual consistency or asynchronous replication, neither of which provides the accuracy or performance required.
-An option involves an all-master data store architecture allowing each transaction to be simultaneously committed to multiple masters.
-If a transaction does fail, it will still be maintained by other masters and may be accessed seamlessly to provide service continuity.
+An option involves an all-primary data store architecture allowing each transaction to be simultaneously committed to multiple primaries.
+If a transaction does fail, it will still be maintained by other primaries and may be accessed seamlessly to provide service continuity.
 100% accuracy and near instant performance are both required when charging and billing 5G services in a modern environment.

 5G charging systems should also harness the full power of open source tools from the Cloud Native Computing Foundation to achieve much greater scale in distributed systems.
 However, careful design choices must ensure both the performance and consistency of telco transactions in such an environment.
 Without this level of performance, the charging system cannot act as a reliable management service in 5G networks, coordinating millions of valuable transactions every minute, delivered instantaneously and seamlessly to customers, and enabling new streams of revenue for the operator.